sthuy9804/msu-cse-outreach.github.io/index.md

-# MSU CSE Outreach
+# Computer Science Outreach and Community Engagement

-The [Office for Women in Engineering](https://www.egr.msu.edu/wie/) and the [Department of Computer Science and Engineering](https://www.cse.msu.edu/) at [Michigan State University](https://www.msu.edu/) are committed to empowering the next generation of leaders in technology through K-12 outreach.
+<div style="text-align:center">*Technology's future begins in today's classrooms!*</div>

-Technology's future begins in today's classrooms.
+The [Office for Women in Engineering, Recruitment, Civic Engagement and K-12 Outreach](https://www.egr.msu.edu/wie/) and the [Department of Computer Science and Engineering](https://www.cse.msu.edu/) at [Michigan State University](https://www.msu.edu/) are committed to empowering the next generation of leaders in technology through K-12 outreach.

 ## Mission